Our vision is to build communities free from the burden of disorders of the brain for better health and better lives.

 Neuroscience, Mental Health and Addiction consists of four sub-themes:

-Neuroscience, Mental Health & Addiction Theme Collaborative Funding Grant Scheme 2023 is NOW OPEN
+The 2024 Neuroscience, Mental Health & Addiction Theme Seed Grant Recipients have been announced.

 If you have any questions, please contact: